 Because each client comes to us with their own specific concerns and their own unique family dynamics, we work with them to create the appropriate estate plan.
 In addition to a last will and testament, we determine if a trust is needed and determine the type of trust that best suits the client.
 For example, a special needs trust or supplemental needs trust may be advisable for those client who have dependents with special needs and receive government benefits.
 Trusts can be created as a valuable tool, which can secure a dependent’s inheritance and assets for their own use.
 The types of trusts differ, and Ms. Kirby can help you choose the best option for your own circumstances.

 We are also experienced in business succession planning.
 Our clients look to us to create a plan that will express their wishes for the protection of their business as well as their families and business partners.
 We identify pitfalls and assist with correcting the pitfalls in their current business plans.
 We understand that a proper succession plan is a must for our clients who have created a successful business.
 No one wants their hard work to come to an end.

 An estate plan is important for everyone.
 It is also an ongoing process.
 Life changing events should prompt you to get an estate planning check-up.
 Ms. Kirby works with clients to show them how a proper estate plan will help them now and in the future.
 Circumstances change, and we want to establish a relationship with our clients so that as their lives change, we can work with them, their families and their trusted advisors to modify their estate plans.

 Contact us at Kirby Law, LLC.
-With four locations in Columbia, Charleston, Camden, and Murrells Inlet, we are available to work with our clients wherever they need us throughout the state of South Carolina.
+With locations in Columbia and Charleston, we are available to work with our clients wherever they need us throughout the state of South Carolina.